-The Imported fire ant quarantine map, December 2011, published by the United States Department of Agriculture – Animal and Plant Health Inspection Service, Plant Protection and Quarantine – Invasive Species and Pest Management at was used to indicate U.S. counties under full or partial federal quarantine.
-This data was provided as an ArcGIS shape file courtesy of USDA APHIS.
+The Imported fire ant quarantine map, June 2016, published by the United States Department of Agriculture – Animal and Plant Health Inspection Service, Plant Protection and Quarantine – Invasive Species and Pest Management at was used to indicate U.S. counties under full or partial federal quarantine.
+The data was originally provided as an ArcGIS shape file courtesy of USDA APHIS and is updated as new counties are federally quarantined.

 State Quarantine Layer